disclosure: we were sent this product for the purpose of review

 I could hear the wheels whizzing and therefore moving down in the unit to move the switches but nothing happened.
 Always my luck.
 I re-read the instructions, yes, I’d followed them correctly – strange.
 I was a little concerned that there might be an issue with the unit being so close to the door frame.

 Anyway, after getting some advice (and slap wrist – the information was in the Trouble Shooting section which I hadn’t read properly) I discovered the clear plastic N shaped bit of plastic which the manufacturer suggests fitting between the top of the cradle and the back of the light switch.
-So, ever determined, I switched the electric off, loosened the screws on the light switch, pushed the cradle pack up and inserted the N shaped plastic section.
+So, ever determined, I switched the electricity off, loosened the screws on the light switch, pushed the cradle pack up and inserted the N shaped plastic section.
 Then I pushed the cradle back into place, re-tightened the screws and switched the power back on.
 Hit the ON button and it turned the lights on 🙂 Hit the OFF button, and yes, they went off.
 What a relief.

 Again, for me this was all a bit long-winded, but I’m advised that this is not normal, and in fact Eileen at ET Speaks from Home recently reviewed this product without any of the installation issues I’d had.

 Another good thing about this Light Switch Timer is that it works with all bulbs.
-We have LED bulbs in our fitting downstairs and normal lightbulbs in the fitting upstairs on our 2 way switch.
+We have LED bulbs in our fitting downstairs and normal lightbulbs in the fitting upstairs on our 2-way switch.
 It wasn’t a problem.

 Setting up the timer was really easy.
-I went for a setting for the whole week for one hour in te evenings – Monday to Sunday, but you can also set a different programme for every day, weekdays from Monday-Thursday, weekdays from Monday-Friday, Weekends only – Sat-Sun and a random setting – great if you are always out at night (shift working etc).
+I went for a setting for the whole week for one hour in the evenings – Monday to Sunday, but you can also set a different programme for every day, weekdays from Monday-Thursday, weekdays from Monday-Friday, Weekends only – Sat-Sun and a random setting – great if you are always out at night (shift working etc).
 It’s just as easy to re-set, cancel and change.

 It’s great to know now that I can leave the house and feel more secure that it looks as if someone is home.
 We were going to watch the Christmas Lights being switched on in town, Daddy P was at work, so I quickly set the timer to come on while we were out.
 Great to have that little extra reassurance.